Gauravbisht231/Gauravbisht231/README.md

 <br />
 <br />

 I'm a Software Development Engineer with a passion for building scalable backend systems and solving complex challenges.
 I thrive on enhancing system performance, reliability, and creating impactful features.
-I graduated with a Bachelor's in Information Technology from Netaji Subhas University of Technology.
+I graduated with a Bachelor's in Information Technology from Netaji Subhas University of Technology (2020-2024).

 ---